bsmith89/StrainFacts-manuscript/doc/submission.md

 of metagenomes.
 We harness a "fuzzy" genotype approximation that makes the underlying graphical model fully differentiable, unlike existing methods.
 This allows parameter estimates to be optimized with gradient-based methods, speeding up model fitting by two orders of magnitude.
-A graphical processing unit implementation provides additional scalability.
+A GPU implementation provides additional scalability.
 Extensive simulations show that StrainFacts can perform strain inference on thousands of metagenomes and has comparable accuracy to more computationally intensive tools.
 We further validate our strain inferences using single-cell genomic sequencing from a